 In addition, laptops have a touchpad that replaces the mouse.
 Although in practice, half of people with a laptop use a mouse.
 It's much more convenient to use instead of the touchpad to direct the mouse pointer.

-How to move your cursor with your keyboard
+How to move mouse with keyboard

 Hold the "ALT" keys left – "SHIFT" left and "Num Lock/Verr Num" , then release them.

-N.B.: The key should not be pressed!
+N.B.: The key "O" should not be pressed!

 Once you've made the key combination, a window will appear asking if you want to turn the pointer direction on the mouse.
 Tap the "ENTRER" button.
 This is done, you can direct the pointer with the arrows present on the numeric keypad.

 To simulate the clicks of the mouse, this is done via the keyboard's 5 key – the left click of the mouse.
 For right-click, the key to the left of the right CTRL key must be used.
 This is the menu button that is so to speak never used except in this case.